toopher/toopher-ruby/README.md

 # ToopherAPI Ruby Client

 #### Introduction
 ToopherAPI Ruby Client simplifies the task of interfacing with the Toopher API from Ruby code.
-This project includes all the dependency libraries and handles the required OAuth and JSON functionality so you can focus on just using the API.
+To use, just `gem install toopher_api` and you'll be ready to go.

 #### Learn the Toopher API
 Make sure you visit [http://dev.toopher.com](http://dev.toopher.com) to get acquainted with the Toopher API fundamentals.
 The documentation there will tell you the details about the operations this API wrapper library provides.